Project Description

-Our Stata | Mata code implements the Merton distance to default or Merton DD model using the iterative process used by Crosbie and Bohn (2003), Vassalou and Xing (2004), and Bharath and Shumway (2008).
-Specifically, our code implements the model in the following steps:
+Our Stata | Mata code offers a comprehensive implementation of the Merton distance to default or Merton DD model, following the iterative process employed by renowned researchers such as Crosbie and Bohn (2003), Vassalou and Xing (2004), and Bharath and Shumway (2008).
+By utilizing our code, you can easily apply the model using the following steps:

-1.Generate log returns from stock prices
+1.Generate log returns from stock prices.

 Accuracy of the Code